Hero image of Teen Chef showing mobile screen mock-ups.

 LOGO

-Participant’s felt the logo looked ok, but the colors could be changed.
+Participant’s felt the logo looked acceptable, but the colors could have been changed.

 Issue #2